johanwiden/i3-sway-switch-window/README.md

 #    ;; can then take control of the browser and execute arbitrary code under your
 #    ;; user profile.
 #    (remote-execution-p t)))

+# Should we try to get a list of titles and URLs from nyxt webbrowser.
+# There are some requirements: See the project README.
+# default is no
+get_urls_from_nyxt = yes

 [workspace]
 # i3, or sway, workspace to which focused window will be swapped